OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 That new new

 ### Wave 2.1
+Flow
+- [ ] Colour Comparison
+    - [ ] Figure out flow for individual and multiple images
+    - [ ] Implement flow for individual and multiple images ...
 - [ ] A better loading screen
     - The progression of an artwork being drawn and coloured.
         - Going from partially to fully coloured.